A-Tisket, A-Tasket: As a recording

 The song was a major hit of the "pre-chart" era, reaching number one on Billboard's Sheet Music and Record Buying Guide (jukebox) charts and number one on Your Hit Parade.

 The Platters recorded a version of the song called "A Tisket A Tasket" in 1959.

-The song was included on actress-singer Hayley Mills' 1961 album Let's Get Together with Hayley Mills titled "Green and Yellow Basket", with extra verses describing how the dropper felt about losing the letter.
+The song, titled "Green and Yellow Basket," was included on the actress-singer Hayley Mills' 1961 album Let's Get Together with Hayley Mills, with extra verses describing how the dropper felt about losing the letter.

 Bing Crosby included the song in a medley on his album On the Happy Side (1962).

-Lines from the song have been mentioned by Stevie Ray Vaughan, Prince, Half Man Half Biscuit, Ganksta N-I-P, The Shangri-Las, Scarface, Richie Rich, Eminem, Madonna and Boondox.
+Lines from the song have been mentioned by Stevie Ray Vaughan, Prince, Half Man Half Biscuit, Ganksta N-I-P, The Shangri-Las, Scarface, Coolio, Richie Rich, Eminem, Madonna and Boondox.

 Nabisco did a "take-off" of the song for its advertising campaign in the 1970s, with the lyrics "A Triscuit, A Triscuit, baked only by Nabisco".